-- Of course there are!
+- Of course, there are!
 Each time wages are paid, an employer must provide a written statement of available leave.
 This requirement may be satisfied through an electronic system where the employee can access their leave balances.

 - Employers must maintain records, for at least three years, of leave accrued and used by each employee.
 Failure to keep these records creates a rebuttable presumption that the employer has violated the Act.
 These records must be available for inspection by the DLLR.

 It’s important for all Maryland employers to examine their leave policies before the present effective date of the law (February 11, 2018) to ensure compliance.
-After the law goes into effect, employees will have the right to file complaints for violation of the law with the commissioner of the DLLR.
+After the law goes into effect, employees will have the right to file complaints about violation of the law with the commissioner of the DLLR.

 This summary is not legal advice, and should not be used for this purpose.
 Please contact the Law Office of Steven J. Lewicky with any questions about these new requirements.